reza3zar/dynamic-app/README.md

 ## Development server

 1-you need a service
-I use a mock generator (www.mocky.io) to publish api
+I use a mock generator (www.mocky.io) to publish My api For example In Services you see userManagement.service.ts it has a method that return user structure. for instance user form has FirstName & Last Name & History ,etc...

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## sample
 ```
 [